 Property issues in a divorce or after a de facto relationship breakdown include the division of assets and debts, including superannuation, and the continuing support of the other partner after the relationship ends.

 In most cases, you must make a good faith attempt to resolve those issues through negotiation or mediation before you can ask a Family Law Court to make a property settlement.

 If your attempts to resolve your differences are unsuccessful, you can commence proceedings to obtain a property settlement from the Family Law Court.
 To do that, you file an application for a property order.
 You and your current or former spouse (or partner) are known as “parties” to the court proceedings.

 Filing the application

-An application for a property order can only be filed after you have completed the court’s pre-action procedures, including mediation, unless the court excuses compliance with those procedures.
-You can file the application before or after your divorce is granted, but it often makes sense to wait until you are divorced before filing an application.
+An application for a property order can only be filed after you have completed the court’s pre-action procedures, including mediation unless the court excuses compliance with those procedures.
+You can apply before or after your divorce is granted, but it often makes sense to wait until you are divorced before filing an application.
 If you are uncertain about the best time to file, get legal advice.

 Once you have filed your application, you will receive stamped copies from the court.
 You need to serve a copy on the other party.
 The application must be served personally.
 Mailing it does not constitute service.
 It is usually best to pay a professional process server to serve the papers so there will not be any doubt about whether they were served.

 If you do not know how to locate the other party, you should get legal advice.
 Your lawyer may be able to persuade the court that the application should be served on someone else or that service should not be required.